Ivanka Trump Violates Federal Records Rules By Using Private Email For Government Business

-Ivanka Trump reportedly violated federal records rules and used a private email account to send hundreds of emails discussing government business last year, according to a report by The Washington Post.
+Ivanka Trump allegedly violated federal records rules and used a private email account to send hundreds of emails discussing government business last year, according to a report from the Washington Post.

-Per the report, Ms. Trump, who is a White House adviser and the eldest daughter of the president, sent “hundreds of emails about White House business and her official schedule to administration aides, Cabinet officials and her personal assistants,” a report by The Hill said.
+Per the report, Ms. Trump, who is a White House adviser and the eldest daughter of the president, sent “hundreds of emails about White House business and her official schedule to administration aides, Cabinet officials, and her personal assistants,” a report from the Hill said.

 The violation was discovered by White House ethics officials while they were reviewing emails gathered last year by five Cabinet agencies.
-The emails were being gathered by the agencies to respond to public records lawsuit.
+The emails were being gathered by the agencies to respond to public records lawsuits.

-Cabinet officials found during their review that Ms. Trump discussed business from the White House while using a private email account with a domain that she jointly shared with her husband, Jared Kushner.
+Cabinet officials found during their review that Trump discussed business from the White House while using a private email account with a domain that she jointly shared with her husband, Jared Kushner.

-Per The Post, when the discovery was made, some advisers to President Trump were alarmed because Ms. Ivanka’s activities bore similarities to the personal email use of Hillary Clinton — whose 2016 presidential campaign was adversely affected because of the issue.

-During the electioneering campaign, Donald Trump had called his political opponent “untrustworthy and dubbed her ‘Crooked Hillary’ for using a personal email account as secretary of state.”
+Per the Washington Post, some advisers to President Trump were alarmed upon making the discovery because Ivanka’s activities bore similarities to the personal email use of Hillary Clinton, whose 2016 presidential campaign was allegedly affected because of the issue.
+During the campaign for the 2016 elections, Donald Trump had called his political opponent “untrustworthy and dubbed her ‘Crooked Hillary’ for using a personal email account as secretary of state.”

 #BREAKING: Ivanka Trump sent hundreds of emails about government business on personal account: report https://t.co/dykIW0t9pv pic.twitter.com/kxI7xXE6cX